AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous BloodNet home folder.
 **Q**: Are the donor list and donation records list synchronised?
 **A**: **NO!** The two lists should be treated as largely independent.
 The only time they interact is for donation-related commands that require a donor to be specified (e.g., `finddonations`, `adddonation`).
-In these cases, the person index used as a parameter is derived from the donor list.
+In these cases, the donor index used as a parameter is derived from the shown donor list.

 --------------------------------------------------------------------------------------------------------------------